 2.1.1.b Air Quality Index

 The first crucial step in reducing air pollution is the monitoring and assessment of ambient air quality.
 Environmental authorities have been employing the air quality index (AQI) for data interpretation and public communication about air quality due to the health effects of air pollution.
 One way to define an AQI is as a single figure that reports on the state of the air and how it affects human health (Thom and Ott, 1976; Bortnick et al., 2002).
 In its most complex version, it generates a single air quality value by combining several pollutant concentrations in a mathematical equation.
 This approach to assess air quality is based only on the National Ambient Air Quality Standards (NAAQS) and the measured concentration of contaminants.
 To bring down the actual concentrations of air pollution (of each pollutant) to a normalized number, we utilized the segmented linear functions.
 The mathematical technique used to compute the Air Quality Index (AQI), which is very clear and converts different amounts of air pollutants into a single figure for a specific location, has been the subject of numerous investigations (Ott, 1978; Ziauddin and Siddiqui, 2006; Joshi and Mahadev, 2011).
 For the past thirty years, many industrialized nations have created and implemented the AQI (Suman, 2020; Ontario, 2013), which allows for the classification of the ambient atmosphere (Inhaber, 1976; Dash et al., 2017).
-An area can be classified as acceptable, satisfactory, poor, extremely poor, moderately polluted or severe based on its AQI (Inhaber, 1976).
+An area can be classified as acceptable, satisfactory, poor, extremely poor, moderately pollutedor severe based on its AQI (Inhaber, 1976).
 According to the US Environmental Protection Agency, 2016, the AQI ranges from good to hazardous.
 The daily AQI is used to report on the area's air quality, including how clean or dirty it is and the consequences it has on local health.
 AQI can be categorised into six divisions namely Good, Satisfactory, Moderately polluted, Poor, Very Poor, and Severe.
 In 2014, the national AQI was proposed to consider eight pollutants (PM10, PM2.5, NO2, SO2, CO, O3, NH3, and Pb) for which short-term (up to 24-hourly averaging period) National Ambient Air Quality Standards are prescribed (PIB GoI, 2014).
 The Pollutant Standard Index (PSI), a sub-index or part of the Air Quality Index (AQI), is used to estimate the pollution level of each air pollutant.
 The IEPA (Illinois Environmental Protection Agency -2013) states that PSI evaluates each pollutant independently, whereas AQI takes into account all contaminants.
 The fact that PSI and AQI provide the precise concentrations of subsequent air pollutant as well as their impacts makes them valuable tools for studying air quality.

 directly on land and water surfaces (“direct” deposition) or they may run off contaminated land and enter